 - Museum of Cultural History of the People of Siberia and Far East

 - Open-Air Historical and Architectural Museum

-- Siberian Museum of Communications
+- The Aviation Museum of Pokryshkin

 There Novosibirsk Zoo keeps about 10 000 specimen of 702 animal species.
 More than 300 species have been registered in the International Red Book, Russia Red Data Book and The Red Data Book of Novosibirsk region.
 The animals often produce offspring.

 Central Siberian Botanical Garden is the largest botanical scientific research institution in the Asian part of Russia.
 The garden was established in 1947 on the territory of Novosibirsk; since 1964 the garden has been located in Akademgorodok and occupies a territory of over 1 thousand hectare.
 The garden hosts scientific laboratories, green houses and conservatories.

 Large stadia, sports and concert centers, swimming pools, a motorcycle racing track, biathlon range, skiing lodges, a racecourse, a snowboard park and downhill skiing centers.

 - The Mission of the Ministry of Foreign Affairs of Russia